digbmc/coll-news-site/_projects/data.md

 ---

+This visualization, created with the [metadata wordcount CSV file](https://github.com/digbmc/college-news/blob/main/data/cn-metadata-wordcounts.csv) located in our [Github repository](https://github.com/digbmc/college-news) and using the Python library [Altair](https://altair-viz.github.io/), displays the word count of each issue.
+Visitors can discover more information by hovering over any data point on the graph, which will reveal the issue date, volume, number, quantity of words, and object ID.
+Click on a point to be redirected to the College News issue on the [Tri-College Libraries Digital Collections website](https://digitalcollections.tricolib.brynmawr.edu/collections/bryn-mawr-college-news), which includes the TIFF image scan of the issue, transcript text, and additional metadata.

   <script type="text/javascript" src="https://cdn.jsdelivr.net/npm//vega@5"></script>
   <script type="text/javascript" src="https://cdn.jsdelivr.net/npm//vega-lite@4.8.1"></script>
   <script type="text/javascript" src="https://cdn.jsdelivr.net/npm//vega-embed@6"></script>

 <div class="figure justify-content-center"><div id="vis"></div></div>

-This visualization, created with the Python library [Altair](https://altair-viz.github.io/), displays the word count of each issue.
-Visitors can discover more information by hovering over any data point on the graph, which will reveal the issue date, volume, number, quantity of words, and object ID.
-Click on a point to be redirected to the College News issue on the [Tri-College Libraries Digital Collections website](https://digitalcollections.tricolib.brynmawr.edu/collections/bryn-mawr-college-news), which includes the TIFF image scan of the issue, transcript text, and additional metadata.
+TEXT HERE BY LUNCH

   <script>
     (function(vegaEmbed) {